 National School of the Arts Celebrates a Vibrant Month of Creativity and Connection at Joburg Theatre

-Submitted by: Vanessa Perumal
+Written by: Vanessa Perumal Save to Instapaper

 Johannesburg – The National School of the Arts (NSA) proudly presents an exhilarating month of artistic expression, featuring a dynamic program of performances at Joburg Theatre.
 Following the success of last weekend’s Sip and Paint, NSA continues to showcase its dedication to nurturing young talent through captivating productions that span music, dance, and drama.